Do I really need more? Learning to love what I have.

 The businessman was at the pier of a small coastal Mexican village when a small boat with just one fisherman docked.
 Inside the small boat were several large yellow-fin tuna.
-The businessman complimented the Mexican on the quality of his fish and asked how long it took to catch them.
-The Mexican replied only a little while.
+The businessman complimented the Mexican on the quality of his fish and asked, “How long does it take to catch all of those?”
+The Mexican replied, “Only a little while.”

-The businessman then asked why he didn't stay out longer and catch more fish?
+The businessman then asked, “Why don’t you stay out longer and catch more fish?”

-The Mexican said he had enough to support his family's immediate needs.
-The businessman then asked, but what do you do with the rest of your time?
+The Mexican replied, “I’ve got plenty to support my family right now.”
+“What do you do with the rest of your time?”, inquired the businessman.
 The Mexican fisherman said, “I sleep late, fish a little, play with my children, take a siesta with my wife, Maria, stroll into the village each evening where I sip wine and play guitar with my amigos; I have a full and busy life, señor.”

 The fisherman, still smiling, looked up and said, “Isn’t that what I’m doing right now?”

-Edit: Many of my readers have pointed out that this fisherman is failing to plan for the future, for times when he may not be able to fish.
-That is very true, and I believe that saving up for hard times and being intentional about the future is critical for long term happiness, as you’ll see on the other articles on my blog.
-The point I was trying to make was not that you shouldn’t do these things, but that chasing after bigger things just to earn money isn’t always better.
-While you should absolutely do things today so that your future is more enjoyable, don’t forget to sit back and be thankful and enjoy what you have today.
+Edit: Many of you have pointed out that this fisherman is failing to plan for the future, for times when he may not be able to fish.
+That is very true, and I believe that saving up for hard times and being intentional about the future is critical for long-term happiness, as you’ll see in the other articles on my blog.
+The point I was trying to make was not that you shouldn’t do these things, but that chasing after more and more stuff isn’t always the best idea.
+You should develop successful habits today so that your future is more enjoyable.
+Just don’t forget to sit back and be thankful and enjoy what you have today.